 Car makers say India’s EV charging network is underdeveloped, prompting them to go slow in switching to EV mobility.
 Along with Maruti Suzuki, companies like Volkswagen, Renault, Nissan, Honda and Kia do not have any immediate plans of getting into EVs primarily due to the high acquisition cost and lack of adequate charging infrastructure.

-To cater the needs of Professionals & Academia, ARAI has started series of Training Programmes / Seminars/ Conferences through its Academy.
-The next One Day Seminar on "Hydrogen IC Engine...
+To cater to the needs of professionals and academia, ARAI has started a series of training programmes, seminars, and conferences through its Academy.
+The next One Day Workshop on "India-Specific...

 Learn More